bg

 Mining Algorithm

-Unlike Litecoin, which uses the Scrypt algorithm, Litecoin Cash uses SHA-256 Proof-of-Work.
-This is the same algorithm used by Bitcoin.
-A key benefit of this choice is that it allows miners to repurpose older Bitcoin mining hardware, making mining more accessible and potentially increasing network participation.
+Unlike Litecoin, which uses the Scrypt algorithm, Litecoin Cash uses the SHA-256 Proof-of-Work algorithm, the same one used by Bitcoin.
+A key benefit of this choice is that it allows miners to repurpose older Bitcoin mining hardware, making mining more accessible and increasing network participation.

 Transaction Costs